genomicsclass/labs/rnaseq/r_bioc_links.md

 To install specific packages from Bioconductor use, for example:

 ```
-biocLite(c("pasilla","DEXSeq"))
+BiocManager::install(c("pasilla", "DEXSeq"))
 ```

-We will provide a list of all packages we will use [here]().
+We will provide a list of all packages we will use [here](rnaseq_pkgs.R).

-If you want to see what version of Biocondutor you are using and whether your packages are up to date:
+If you want to see what version of Bioconductor you are using and whether your packages are up to date:

 ```
-library(BiocInstaller)
-biocVersion()
-biocValid()
+BiocManager::version()
+BiocManager::valid()
 ```